-8. Prior to occupation a Delivery and Servicing Plan (DSP) shall be submitted for the local authority's approval..
+8. Prior to occupation/use a Delivery and Servicing Plan (DSP) shall have been submitted to, and approved in writing by, the Local Planning Authority.
 The service and delivery plan must include a waste management plan which includes details of how refuse is to be collected from the site, the plan should be prepared in line with the requirements of the Council's waste management service which must ensure that all bins are within 10 metres carrying distance of a refuse truck on a waste collection day.
 It should demonstrate how the development will include the consolidation of deliveries and enable last mile delivery using cargo bikes.

-Details should be provided on how deliveries can take place without impacting on the public highway, the document should be produced in line with TfL guidance.
+Details shall be provided on how deliveries can take place without impacting on the public highway, the document should be produced in line with TfL guidance.

-The final DSP must be submitted at least 6 months before the site is occupied and must be reviewed annually in line with the travel plan for a period of 3 years unless otherwise agreed by the highway's authority.
+The final DSP must be submitted at least 6 months before the site is occupied/used and must be reviewed annually in line with the travel plan for a period of 3 years unless otherwise agreed in writing by the Local Planning Authority.